GoogleCloudPlatform/aether/README.md

 **A modern systems programming language with LLM-first design principles**

-Aether combines memory safety through an ownership system with S-expression syntax for enhanced metaprogramming capabilities.
+Aether combines memory safety through an ownership system with a clean, structured syntax optimized for LLM generation and human readability.
 Designed for high-performance applications while maintaining safety, expressiveness, and AI-friendly code generation.

 **NOTE**
 This project is a demonstration of vibe coding intended to provide a trustworthy and verifiable example that developers and researchers can use.
 It is not intended